 - What to do if your dog eats something they shouldn’t have

-- Keep your dog on a healthy diet and limit human foods
+- Keep your dog on a healthy diet – and live a longer, happier life together

 Small dogs may be at increased risk because lesser quantities of toxic food can cause a severe reaction due to the dog’s tiny size.

-You know your dog’s personality and habits best, so it’s up to you as a pet parent to provide appropriate supervision at mealtimes, picnics, and family gatherings, and to store all foods toxic to dogs where your pup can’t reach it.
+You know your dog’s personality and habits best.
+So it’s up to you as a pet parent to supervise your dog’s behavior at mealtimes, picnics, and family gatherings.
+Also, make sure to store all toxic foods far away from where your pup can reach.

 Should your dog eat the same food as you?

-A few types of human food, such as some fresh fruits and vegetables and lean meat, are OK for dogs to eat in small quantities.
-But feeding your dog only table scraps will probably not meet your dog’s nutritional needs and could actually include food products that are harmful to your dog.
+Dogs can eat some types of human food – like some fresh fruits, vegetables, and lean meat – in small quantities.
+But feeding your dog only table scraps will probably not meet your dog’s nutritional needs.
+In fact, in some cases, you might accidentally feed your dog something that might even harm them!
 As a bonus, if you stop offering table scraps, your dog will stop begging at mealtime.

 Commercial or homemade dog food that meets the nutritional needs of your dog is better than table scraps.
 It includes the essential vitamins and minerals needed for your pup’s optimum health.
 And, you can be sure that it is safe for your pup to eat.